I’ve embarked on the impossible task of writing separate reviews for each of the “fictions” written by Jorge Luis Borges. Yes, all 101 of them.

 Part 7: Hakim, the Masked Dyer of Merv

 Borges plays with the facts more than usual in this story from 8th-century Merv featuring a leper masquerading as a prophet, along with the early appearance of some classic Borges themes like mirrors and infinite multiplication.

 That’s it so far!
 Why not read along with me to help me finish this marathon?
+I’m aiming to read one story a month, so accounting for inevitable delays, it should take about ten years to finish.
 Here’s the edition I’m reading: